206: Ring of Terror

 Oh, it’s Joe Franklin.

-Joe Franklin is a radio and television personality regarded by many to be the first TV talk show host in history.
+Joe Franklin (1926-2015) was a radio and television personality regarded by many to be the first TV talk show host in history.
 His show was based in New York, started in 1951, and was broadcast until 1993.
 The program’s nostalgic bent, along with seemingly random celebrity appearances and panels, made it popular, leading to it being parodied on Saturday Night Live by Billy Crystal and Franklin himself appearing in 1984’s Ghostbusters.

 Mr. Magoo, what happened to you?